Why phosphorus recycling is so important today

 GOOD REASONS FOR PHOSPHORUS RECYCLING

 - Phosphorus is a vital nutrient for plants, animals and humans.
 It supports plant growth and the energy metabolism in the human body.
-This renders phosphorus an essential resource to produce fertilizers and an important component of numerous products such as fodder for animals and pharmaceuticals.
+This renders phosphorus an essential resource in fertilizer production and an important component of numerous products such as animal feed and pharmaceuticals.

 - Germany is completely dependent on phosphorus imports from fossil deposits.
 Therefore, the European Commission categorizes phosphorus as one of 30 critical raw materials.

 - The greatest potential for recycling lies in the municipal sewage sludge from the approximately 9,600 wastewater treatment plants.
 That is why recycling from sewage sludge will be mandatory from 2029.